Kinetic Random-Field Nonreciprocal Ising Model: Summary

 To summarise, both MFT and EFT successfully capture the qualitative structure of the bifurcation diagram, including the transition from a Hopf bifurcation to an SNLC bifurcation, separated by a nonequilibrium tricritical (Bautin) point.
-However, these theoretical approaches differ quantitatively from the results obtained via three-dimensional kinetic Monte Carlo simulations.
+However, they differ quantitatively from the results obtained via 3D kinetic Monte Carlo simulations.
 In particular, the presence of all the spin correlations and disorder under competing kinetics enhances the tendency toward discontinuous behaviour and shifts the tricritical point to higher values of $\tilde h$, beyond those predicted by MFT or EFT.
-Furthermore, EFT---by incorporating self-spin correlations---predicts a narrower first-order region than MFT.
-All three approaches---MFT, EFT, and MC simulations---agree on a key feature of the phase diagram: above the tricritical point, there exists a threshold value of nonreciprocity, $\tilde K_c$, below which the conventional swap phase disappears.
-In this regime ($\tilde h > \tilde h_c$ and $\tilde K < \tilde K_c$), the system instead enters a droplet-induced swap phase, characterised by cyclic transitions among either eight or four metastable states.
+Furthermore, EFT predicts a narrower first-order region than MFT.
+All three approaches agree on a key feature of the phase diagram: above the tricritical point, there exists a threshold value of nonreciprocity, $\tilde K_c$, below which the conventional swap phase disappears.
+In this regime ($\tilde h > \tilde h_c$ and $\tilde K < \tilde K_c$), the system instead enters a droplet-induced swap phase, cycling among either eight or four metastable states.
 The cyclic switching between eight metastable states is a new phenomenon, which is not observed in the zero-field nonreciprocal Ising model \cite{avni2025dynamical}.
 The droplet-induced swap behaviour can be interpreted in terms of the system's dynamical free-energy landscape, where fluctuations enable transitions between local minima.
-The robustness of this regime is confirmed by simulations, which consistently show its emergence across a broad range of parameters.
+The existence of this regime is confirmed by simulations, which consistently show its emergence across a broad range of parameters.

-{\it Acknowledgments}: The authors acknowledge financial support from the Department of Atomic Energy, India through the plan Project (RIN4001-SPS).